runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 The reason is that storing to and reading from memory is more complicated than storing local values.

 When a value is stored to memory it is getting spliced into bytes.
-When a value is read from memory, the bytes are assembled into a integer value.
+When a value is read from memory, the bytes are assembled into an integer value.

 Conceptually, the load will put on the stack the following: